mrsalmon1976/safish.com/_posts/2023/2023-09-09-making-work-visible-book-review.markdown

 published: true
 ---

 This is my personal summary of the book [Making Work Visible: Exposing Time Theft to Optimize Work & Flow](https://www.amazon.com/Making-Work-Visible-Exposing-Optimize/dp/1942788150).
-It's a recap to jog my memory which may not be useful without reading the book.
+It's a recap to jog my memory, and may not be useful without reading the book.
 The book is short and to the point and well worth a read.

 # Overview